AI governance for healthcare in Aotearoa that protects patients and practitioners.

 Research published in Nature Digital Medicine from Waitematā Healthcare found that internationally developed AI governance models are inappropriate for Aotearoa New Zealand's healthcare context.
 The study identified several critical gaps: international frameworks do not account for Te Tiriti o Waitangi obligations, they lack provisions for the cultural safety of Māori and Pacific patients, and they do not address the specific regulatory environment created by the Health Information Privacy Code 2020 and the Code of Health and Disability Services Consumers' Rights.

-How we help healthcare organisations
+How we help healthcare organisations.

 Privacy Impact Assessments

-Frequently asked questions
+Frequently asked questions.

 Does our AI medical scribe require Medsafe registration?

 It depends on the intended use.
 If the scribe only documents what the practitioner says and generates clinical notes for review, it is likely not classified as a medical device.
 If it provides diagnostic suggestions, clinical recommendations, or alerts based on the consultation content, it may require Medsafe registration as a Software as a Medical Device.
-Our consultants help you assess classification and determine your regulatory obligations under New Zealand law.
+We help you assess classification and determine your regulatory obligations under New Zealand law.

 What are practitioners' governance obligations when using AI?